argoproj/gitops-engine/README.md

 </div>

-Various GitOps operators address different use-cases, provide different user experience but all have the same set of features in the core.
-Teams behind
+Various GitOps operators address different use-cases and provide different user experiences but all have the same similar set of core features.
+The teams behind
-[Argo CD](https://github.com/argoproj/argo-cd) and [Flux CD](https://github.com/fluxcd/flux) joining forces to implement the reusable library that implements core GitOps features and make it available for everyone.
-This repository is intended to host the implementation of for the following core GitOps features:
+[Argo CD](https://github.com/argoproj/argo-cd) and [Flux CD](https://github.com/fluxcd/flux) have implemented a reusable library that implements core GitOps features:

 - Kubernetes resource cache ✅
 - Resources reconciliation ✅